endaoment/endaoment-integration-docs/docs/create-daf.md

 ```

 The full reference of the fields that are returned in the response can be found in the [API Reference](https://api.dev.endaoment.org/oas#/Funds/FundsController_processFund).

+### 4. (Optional) Add Collaborators
+For more details about Collaborators and on how to add and manage them, see the [Manage Collaborator](./manage-collaborators.md) documentation.

 ## Conclusion